opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 It is necessary to publish dependencies to a local maven repository until this branch is merged to `main`, at which point all dependencies will be published to Maven central.

-## Run OpenSearch SDK
+## Run OpenSearch SDK for Java

-Navigate to the directory that OpenSearch-SDK has been cloned to and run main script using `./gradlew run`.
+Navigate to the directory that OpenSearch-SDK-Java has been cloned to and run main script using `./gradlew run`.

 ```
 ./gradlew run